 5. A visiting student must receive academic credit for the UAMS experience from his/her parent school in order to study at the University of Arkansas College of Medicine.

 6. A visiting student may pursue elective studies at the University of Arkansas College of Medicine for no more than a total of twelve (12) weeks, and the usual period is four weeks.
-Only elective courses in the fourth year of the Arkansas curriculum are available to visiting students (see link to Elective Catalog below).
+Only elective courses in the fourth year of the Arkansas curriculum are available to visiting students (see the link to the Elective Catalog below).

 7. A visiting student must have successfully completed his/her basic clinical rotations in Medicine, Surgery, Obstetrics/Gynecology, Pediatrics, and Psychiatry.